forivall/tacoscript/doc/SPEC.md

 * The AST follows babel/babylon's AST specification.
   * Tacoscript can be generated from _any_ JavaScript.
   * Custom features are implemented with additional AST types that are tranformed down into vanilla js.
-Common patterns in vanilla js then are decompiled into tacoscript syntax, when it's possible to detect a pattern.
+Common patterns in vanilla js then are transposed into tacoscript syntax, when it's possible to detect a pattern.
-    * Untransformed tacoscript can be called "masascript"
+    * Untransformed / simple tacoscript can be called "masascript"
   * If the original source is available, and CST tokens are provided, whitespace will be preserved as much as possible.
 Eventually, code style will be detected, and the generated javascript will conform to the given code style (for style rules that are meaningless in a tacoscript context).
 * Integrate with the Babel transpiler.
 * Repurpose neglected keywords, such as `switch` and `with`.

 ## Aspirations
 * Create a git extension that allows switching between Taco representations just by switching branches

+## Terminology

+* Compose - like "compile" or "transpile", turns tacoscript into vanilla (es2015+) javascript
+  * can also just turn tacoscript into simple tacoscript ("masascript")
+  * could also be used for turning experimental javascript into plain javascript
+* Transpose - like "decompile" or "detranspile", turns javascript into tacoscript

 ## Core Syntax